-The basis of supervisory control is regular disclosure of data and the supervisory procedure performed by the Central Bank.
-The Central Bank highlighted the main areas of its prudential supervision for year 2018 regarding the financial market, liquidity risk management, the analysis of the business model of banks from the perspective of the viability of their activity and the sustainability of the sound operation of the financial system and the examination of the recuperating credit and interest risks.
-The banks and Hungarian branch offices of credit institutions established in other EU member states have to provide the Central Bank with a report at least once a year, and must report certain events (eg, an increase or decrease of capital, suspension, limitation and cancellation of certain financial services and activities auxiliary to financial services).
-Furthermore, the Central Bank is entitled to compel the banks to supply data on certain issues.
-In the event that they find themselves in danger of breaching the rules on prudence, banks are obliged to notify the Central Bank.
+The basis of supervisory control is regular disclosure of data and the supervisory procedure performed by the MNB.
+The banks and Hungarian branch offices of credit institutions established in other EU member states have to provide the MNB with a report at least once a year, and must report certain events (eg, an increase or decrease of capital, suspension, limitation and cancellation of certain financial services and activities auxiliary to financial services).
+Furthermore, the MNB is entitled to compel the banks to supply data on certain issues.
+In the event that they find themselves in danger of breaching the rules on prudence, banks are obliged to notify the MNB.

-During the supervisory review, the Central Bank reviews the strategies, policies, processes and methods relating to the capital adequacy of credit institutions and evaluates their exposure in accordance with the Hungarian regulation and Regulation (EU) No. 575/2013.
-The frequency and extent of the review and evaluation are determined by the Central Bank, based on the size and the extent of the activity of the bank in question.
+During the supervisory review, the MNB reviews the strategies, policies, processes and methods relating to the capital adequacy of credit institutions and evaluates their exposure in accordance with the Hungarian regulation and Regulation (EU) No. 575/2013.
+The frequency and extent of the review and evaluation are determined by the MNB, which are based on the size and the extent of the activity of the bank in question.
 It must, however, be updated on at least an annual basis.

-The Central Bank may conduct comprehensive inspections and direct inquiries into financial organisations in connection with a specific problem or, if the same problem arises at several financial institutions, a general inquiry.
+The MNB may conduct comprehensive inspections and direct inquiries into financial organisations in connection with a specific problem or, if the same problem arises at several financial institutions, a general inquiry.
 It may also conduct post-inspections or may request information concerning compliance with its resolutions.
-Comprehensive inspections and direct inquiries may take no longer than six months; in the event of general inquiries the deadline is nine months, but these may be prolonged by six months if there is a reasonable cause.
+Comprehensive inspections and direct inquiries may take no longer than nine months.
+In the event of general inquiries the deadline is 12 months.

-The Central Bank conducts a market surveillance procedure if a suspicion of unlawfulness arises, inter alia, if operations or services are conducted by a bank without proper authorisation or notification.
-The Central Bank may also conduct enquiries, ex officio or upon an application, into breaches of the consumer protection laws.
+The MNB conducts a market surveillance procedure if a suspicion of unlawfulness arises, inter alia, if operations or services are conducted by a bank without proper authorisation or notification.
+The MNB may also conduct enquiries, ex officio or upon an application, into breaches of the consumer protection laws.